-Mark Vaile, John Conde, Julie Beeby, Fiona Robertson and Tony Haggarty continue to be considered by the Board to be independent Directors pursuant to the terms of the Board Charter.
+Mark Vaile, Julie Beeby, Nicole Brook, Wallis Graham, Tony Mason, Fiona Robertson and Ray Zage are considered by the Board to be independent Directors pursuant to the terms of the Board Charter.
 The tenure of a Director is a factor taken into account by the Board in assessing the independence of a Director, but is not determinative.
 Based on its assessment, the Board determined that each independent Director remains able to bring an independent mind to bear on issues before the Board and to act in the best interests of the Company and its shareholders generally.
-In addition, the Board believes that the interests of all stakeholders are best served if its composition includes a blend of experience and tenure among Directors.
+In addition, the

+Board believes that the interests of all stakeholders are best served if its composition includes a blend of experience and tenure among Directors.